Annemarie Bolduc

 Here is the juicy story of the Canadian version of the Bloody Mary cocktail and how to make it.

-The Bloody Caesar cocktail is very similar to the American version, the Bloody Mary.
-Both have spiced ingredients mixed with vodka but the main difference is in the juice.
-The Bloody Mary is mixed with tomato juice and the Bloody Caesar is made with some “clamato” juice.
+The Bloody Caesar cocktail resembles the American version, the Bloody Mary.
+Both have spiced ingredients mixed with vodka, but the main difference is the juice.
+The Bloody Mary is mixed with tomato juice and the Bloody Caesar is made with “clamato” juice.
 What…?
-If you have never heard of it, this is a commercial beverage made of tomato juice concentrate, sugar, spice and clam broth.
-Maybe not appealing… but it does not taste fishy at all.
+If you have never heard of it, this beverage is made of tomato juice concentrate, sugar, spice and clam broth.
+Maybe it's not appealing… but it does not taste fishy at all.
 Interested in trying it?
 Well, the problem is that you won’t find this easily downunder.
-The good news is, there is an online shop selling Canadian commercial food products in Australia (ocanada.com.au) and they have some if you don’t mind the extra price!
-That commercial drink was invented in New York in the 60s and, following this, the Bloody Caesar Cocktail version was invented by an Italian restaurant manager in Calgary, Alberta.
-Every bars and restaurants in Canada have been serving this cocktail since.
+The good news is there is an online shop selling Canadian commercial food products in Australia (ocanada.com.au), and for the Riverina region locals, you can now find some at The Bidgee & Vine!
+That commercial drink was invented in New York in the 60s and following this, an Italian restaurant manager in Calgary, Alberta invented the Bloody Caesar Cocktail version.
+Every bar and restaurant in Canada has been serving this cocktail since.
 The main ingredients are vodka, clamato juice, celery salt, Tabasco sauce, Worcestershire sauce and lemon.
-The classic way to garnish the drink is with celery salt on the highball glass rim, a celery stalk and lemon slice.
-These days, where everything is more imaginative, there are many creative twists to reinvent the cocktail by garnishing it with spectacular skewers with bacon, cheese, shrimp, jalapeno pickles, olives etc. Is this more tempting now?
-I assure you that a good Bloody Caesar cocktail is a bloody good appetizer drink and I will definitely have to work on creating a stunning Aussie version.
-But for now, here’s how to do the classic basic Bloody Caesar or Mary, with the bloody juice you can find or like (did I say bloody too much?)!
+The classic way to garnish the drink is with celery salt on the highball glass rim, a celery stalk and a lemon slice.
+If you cannot find the celery-infused salt, you can make your own with celery leaves, and if you grow your own, they will be so tasty!

 RECIPE